Lemoncode/react-hooks-by-example/09-pure-component-callback/Readme.md

 # 09 Pure Components Callback

-In the previous sample we saw how to make a component to be pure using _React.memo_, that's great, but when there's an issue what happens if we pass the function created inside function component to the child component?
+In the previous sample we saw how to make a component pure using _React.memo_, that's great, but when there's an issue what happens if we pass a function created inside the functional component to the child component?
 That  function will be always different on every render thus the _memo_ won't take effect.